cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-plcontainer.md

 **`image-add location`**

-Install a Docker image on the Greenplum Database hosts.
+Install a Docker image on the Cloudberry Database hosts.
 Specify either the location of the Docker image file on the host or the URL to the Docker image.
 These are the supported location options:

 - {**-f** | **--file**} image_file Specify the file system location of the Docker image tar archive file on the local host.
 This example specifies an image file in the `gpadmin` user's home directory: `/home/gpadmin/test_image.tar.gz`
 - {**-u** | **--URL**} image_URL Specify the URL of the Docker repository and image.
 This example URL points to a local Docker repository `192.168.0.1:5000/images/mytest_plc_r:devel`

-By default, the `image-add` command copies the image to each Greenplum Database segment and standby coordinator host, and installs the image.
+By default, the `image-add` command copies the image to each Cloudberry Database segment and standby coordinator host, and installs the image.
 When you specify an image_file and provide the [**-ulc** | **--use_local_copy**] option, `plcontainer` installs the image only on the host on which you run the command.

 After installing the Docker image, use the `runtime-add` command to configure PL/Container to use the Docker image.

 **`image-delete {**-i** | **--image**} image_name`**

-Remove an installed Docker image from all Greenplum Database hosts.
+Remove an installed Docker image from all Cloudberry Database hosts.
 Specify the full Docker image name including the tag for example `pivotaldata/plcontainer_python_shared:1.0.0`

 **`image-list`**